KQXY-FM

-KQXY-FM (94.1 FM, "Q94") is a radio station broadcasting a Top 40 (CHR) format.
+KQXY-FM (94.1 MHz, "Q94") is a radio station broadcasting a top 40 (CHR) format.
 Licensed to Beaumont, Texas, it serves the Beaumont/Port Arthur metropolitan area.
 It first began broadcasting under the call sign KLVI-FM in 1967.
 The station is currently owned by Cumulus Media.
 Its studios are located on South Eleventh Street in Beaumont and its transmitter is located in Vidor, Texas.